Loading…

 CabLube Liquid

-Cable puling lubricant liquid to reduce friction when pulling cables through a conduit or trunking.
+Cable puling lubricant liquid to reduce friction when pulling cables & wires through a conduit or trunking.

 Cable pulling liquid.

-This is a pourable and sprayable liquid lubricant designed to protect cable and wires from damage when being pulled through a conduit by reducing the friction.
+This is a pourable and sprayable lubricant, designed to protect cable and wires from damage when being pulled through a conduit by reducing the friction.
 It is available in 500ml bottles but can be made in other sizes.

 Suitable for different types of cable and wire including power, control, instrumentation and control.
 It’s compatible with most common types of cable jacket materials.
 The lubricant is easy to apply and provides easy cleanup.
 Low solid contents means less duct and conduit blocking.